Drihmia/alx-files_manager/README.md

 # 📁✨ Files Manager - Project 0x04

-Welcome to the **Files Manager** project, a comprehensive and advanced task that ties together all you've learned in this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination, and background processing.
+Welcome to the **Files Manager** project, a comprehensive and advanced task that ties together all we've learned in this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination, and background processing.
 Let's build an amazing file upload and view platform!

 ### 🎯 Project Objectives
 - **User Authentication** via a token